SlosseElias/Project4-Thesis/README.md

 In the last year Bachelor MCT@Howest Kortrijk, Belgium (www.mct.be) we have to make a project which is used for the thesis.

+This project is built for testing purpose only.
+DO NOT use this in a production environment!

 # PLC
 Here you will find the PLC Visual Studio project.